QuickSpot/walter-documentation/README.md

 ## Local testing/viewing

-For local testing and viewing you cann follow the docsify [quickstart](https://docsify.js.org/#/quickstart) guide
+For local testing and viewing you can follow the docsify [quickstart](https://docsify.js.org/#/quickstart) guide.